Neuro Oncology Program

 The team holds interdisciplinary case conferences and has developed a research and quality outcomes database on more than 1,000 brain tumor patients who have been treated in recent years.
 For example, a recent study comparing MMC's median and two-year survival rates for Glioblastoma Multiforme (GBM) indicates that our results compare favorably with national trends.
 Also, as part of our commitment to ongoing medical education, the MMC Cancer Institute sponsors an annual cancer symposium to keep clinicians abreast of advances in oncology diagnosis and treatment.

-The Maine Center for Cancer Medicine, a private oncology group affiliated with the Cancer and Neuroscience Institutes, also maintains a robust database that can be used for improving the quality of neuro oncology care for patients.
+The New England Cancer Specialists, a private oncology group affiliated with the Cancer and Neuroscience Institutes, also maintains a robust database that can be used for improving the quality of neuro oncology care for patients.
 One of the outstanding oncologists from this group, Dr. Devon Evans, is Medical Director of Neuro Oncology.

 Leading-edge Methods of Diagnosis &Treatment